OData/v3ProtocolDocument/OData.markdown

 For more details see [Versioning](#versioning).

 ### 7.2.3.
 The Accept Request Header

 As specified in [RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html), the client MAY specify the set of accepted [formats](#formats) through the use of the Accept Header.

 ### 7.2.4.
 The If-Match Request Header

 A client MAY include an If-Match header in a request to GET, PUT, MERGE, PATCH or DELETE an entity or entity property, or to invoke an action bound to an entity.
 The value of the If-Match request header MUST be an ETag value previously retrieved for the entity.

 If specified, the request MUST only be invoked if the specified value matches the current ETag value of the entity.
-If the value does not match the current ETag value of the entity for a [Data Modification](#datamodification) or [Action](#actions) request, the server MUST ensure that no data is modified as a result of the request.
+If the value does not match the current ETag value of the entity for a [Data Modification](#datamodification) or [Action](#actions) request, the server MUST respond with '412 Precondition Failed' and MUST ensure that no data is modified as a result of the request.

 ### 7.2.5.
 The If-None-Match Request Header

 A client MAY include an If-None-Match header in a request to GET, PUT, MERGE, PATCH or DELETE an entity or entity property, or to invoke an action bound to an entity.
 The value of the If-None-Match request header MUST be an ETag value previously retrieved for the entity.

 If specified, the request MUST only be invoked if the specified value does not match the current ETag value of the entity.
-If the value does match the current ETag value of the entity for a [Data Modification](#datamodification) or [Action](#actions) request, the server MUST ensure that no data is modified as a result of the request.
+If the value does match the current ETag value of the entity for a [Data Modification](#datamodification) or [Action](#actions) request, the server MUST respond with '412 Precondition Failed' and MUST ensure that no data is modified as a result of the request.

 ## 7.3.
 Common Response Headers ##